Fibromyalgia – what you need to knowMay 19, 2021 2022-04-04 16:36

 - Cardiac issues

-However, these issues may get severe depending on the situation.
+Often the severity of symptoms fluctuate with time.
 The pain may take over your entire body or just stick to a few areas.
 Similarly, what makes these conditions better or worse differ from person to person.
-That is because the underlying issues are unique.

-Fibromyalgia signs tend to get severe in women.
-Women tend to explain more widespread pain, extreme menstruation pain, and more fatigue than men do.
+Fibromyalgia symptoms tend to be more severe in women.
+Women tend to explain more widespread pain, extreme menstruation pain, and more fatigue.

 However, men are more likely to be diagnosed with this condition.
 Their symptoms tend to remain hidden.
 However, the stigma of this being a women’s illness is slowly being wiped off.
 With that, more men are being diagnosed.
 The biggest issue pertaining to the stigma is that men are considered less masculine if they can’t deal with the pain.